venkateshanayakb/chlorhexidine-survival-analysis/README.md

 Provided a quick view of inflammatory burden and detected any extreme leukocyte values.

 These plots help verify that the distributions reflect real-world clinical patterns and are suitable for inclusion in the survival model.

-Life Tables (Overall and by Trial Arm)
+Life Tables (Overall and Arm-wise)

-Using survival_table_from_events, the script generated:

-• Overall life table
-Showing number at risk, number of events, and censored cases at each time point.

-• Arm-wise life tables
-Separate tables for 0.12 percent and 0.20 percent trial arms, providing a granular look at how risk and censoring behaved across arms.

-Life tables serve as the foundation of survival analysis, allowing inspection of raw event patterns before fitting KM curves.
+• Early time points show almost no events → both arms initially behave similarly.
+• Events appear later in the course (days 5–10), reflecting that VAP typically develops after prolonged intubation.
+• Arm 1 shows higher cumulative hazard than Arm 2.

+The life tables confirm what the KM curves visually represent.

 Event and Censoring Structure